-Four COVID-19 deaths reported across three local nursing homes - Salisbury Post
+Four COVID-19 deaths reported from three local nursing homes - Salisbury Post

-Four COVID-19 deaths reported across three local nursing homes
+Four COVID-19 deaths reported from three local nursing homes

 By Natalie Anderson